How to Make Friends And Get a Social Life

-Similarly, some people are more lax and laid back than you'd like about returning your emails or calls.
-They're not consciously trying to reject you, they're just a little more loosey-goosey about that stuff than most.
+Similarly, some people are more lax and laid back than you'd like about returning your texts or calls.
+They're not consciously trying to reject you.
+They're just a little more loosey-goosey about that stuff than most.

 Don't feel making friends is super tricky

-If you're inexperienced with making friends, you may see the process as being more drawn-out and complex than it really is.
+If you're inexperienced with making friends you may see the process as being more drawn-out and complex than it really is.
 Often all you have to do to make a friend is meet someone you naturally click with and hang around with them enough.
-You also don't have to know them for months before applying the 'friend' label to them.
-One characteristic of more social people is that they'll throw the word friend around pretty loosely when describing their relationships with people.
-But it almost becomes a self-fulfilling prophecy in a way.
+You also don't have to know them for months before applying the "friend" label.
+One characteristic of more social people is that they'll throw the word friend around pretty loosely when describing their relationships.
+But it almost becomes a self-fulfilling prophecy.
 Sure, if you've just met someone it may not be a deep, intimate relationship, but you can still hang out with them and have a good time.

-Your initial goal should just be to get some sort of social life going.
-So hang out with whoever you get along with and who seems interested in doing things with you.
-The first people you meet may not be your 100% ideal friends.
-The benefits of just being out there as opposed to moping around at home outweigh this.
-At the very least, it's easier to make further friends when you've already got a few.
-Also, if you're forming your first-ever group of friends, you probably don't totally know what you like or want in other people.
+If you're lonely your initial goal should just be to get some sort of social life going.
+Of course, steer clear of anyone who's truly toxic, but if you meet someone who seems nice, but they're not your 100% ideal friend, you should give them a shot.
+The benefits of being out socializing, as opposed to moping around at home, outweigh the fact that they're not your perfect match.
+At the very least, it's easier to make even more friends when you've already got a few.
+Also, if you're forming your first ever social circle, you probably don't totally know what you like or want in your friendships.
 You have to see what different types of people are like in a friend capacity firsthand.

-As a general rule, if you more-or-less get along with someone, actually become friends with them first, and then decide if want to be friends.
+As a general rule, if you more-or-less get along with someone, actually become casual friends with them first, and then decide if you want to continue the relationship.
 If you're picky, you can come up with reasons not to befriend just about anyone ahead of time.
-But when you're already hanging out with someone, and you've skipped over your pickiness, you often find you like their company, even if they wouldn't have been good 'on paper' in your mind beforehand.
+But when you're already hanging out with someone, and you've skipped over your pickiness, you often find you like their company, even if they wouldn't have been good "on paper" in your mind beforehand.

 I also give this advice because studies show lonely people tend to be more negative about others in general.
-Less naturally outgoing types can also be more picky about who they choose to spend their time with.
-If you naturally tend to be down on everyone you meet, you need to make an effort to consciously override these feelings.
-Plus, don't have an unrealistic self-image that demands you can only hang out with a certain caliber of people.
+Less-naturally outgoing types can also be more picky about who they choose to spend their time with.
+If you tend to be down on everyone you meet, you need to make an effort to consciously override these feelings.
+Plus, don't have a skewed self-image that demands you can only hang out with a certain caliber of people.
 Be realistic about yourself and your circumstances.

-If you don't totally like yourself, you may also be averse to hanging around people who you see as too similar to you, as it can act as a mirror that reflects your shortcomings back at you.
-This may be justified if you have some irksome traits and understandably want to avoid others who have them, but often you may be turning away legitimately good people who just happen to have some characteristics that hurt your pride a little.
+If you don't totally like yourself you may also be averse to hanging around people who you see as too similar to you, as it can act as a mirror that reflects your shortcomings back at you.
+This may be justified if you have some irksome habits and understandably want to avoid others who have them, but often you may be turning away legitimately good people who just happen to have some traits that tweak your insecurities a little.

 Be persistent and try not to get discouraged by setbacks too easily

-Sometimes you'll join a club or be introduced to your friend's friends and hope to meet a bunch of great new people.
+Sometimes you'll join a club, or be introduced to your friend's friends, and hope to meet a bunch of great new people.
 Then you get there and the experience is disappointing.
-You may feel like you don't click with anyone, or like they're ignoring you in favor of making in-jokes with each other.
-Give these groups a few more tries, often you're limited in how much you'll connect with others on the first meeting.
+You may feel like you don't gel with anyone, or like they're ignoring you in favor of making in-jokes with each other.
+Give these groups a few more tries.
+Often you're limited in how much you'll connect with others on the first meeting.
 You may warm up to each other before long.

 If someone refuses your invitation because they're busy or not sure if they can make it out then don't give up.
-Try again another time.
-Don't automatically jump to the conclusion that they hate you and you're fundamentally unlikable.
-Assume the best.
+Try again another time or two.
+Try to assume the best.
+Don't jump to the conclusion that they hate you and you're fundamentally unlikable.
 Also, even the act of making an invitation sends the message that you like someone and want to hang out with them.
 They may be unable to meet that one time, but now see you as someone they could possibly have fun with in the future.

 When you meet potential friends be realistic about your importance in their lives and how long it may take to become buddies with them.
 They probably already have a social circle and their world won't end if it doesn't work out with you.
 As such, don't get too discouraged if they're not knocking down the door to hang out with you a day after you met them.
 They may be busy and your plans may not pan out for another few weeks.